-So if your homeowners or renters policy has lapsed, don’t throw that garage sale until you have a policy in place!
+So if your homeowners or renters policy has lapsed, don’t throw that garage sale until you have a plan in place!

 What sort of safety issues should a homeowner keep in mind when throwing a garage sale?

-Don’t place items for sale on steps, ledges or on patios with a steps.
+- Don’t place items for sale on steps, ledges or on patios with a step.
 Shoppers may be distracted looking at the merchandise and are generally unfamiliar with our home.
 They may forget about the ledge or steps.
-The shopper may take a step backwards causing serious injury to themselves.
+The shopper may take a step backward causing serious injury to themselves.
 Place items on flat surfaces clear of debris and far from ledges.

-Keep your dogs away from shoppers.
-Even a well trained dog can be a liability if a shopper accidentally trips over him.
-Additionally, shoppers may bring their own pets and resulting in an altercation between animals.
+- Keep your dogs away from shoppers.
+Even a well-trained dog can be a liability if a shopper accidentally trips over him.
+Additionally, shoppers may bring their own pets and result in an altercation between animals.
 Keeping your dogs away from shoppers will ensure you are free from liability during the garage sale.

-If you have a raised grass area, make sure the lawn is mowed so that it is clearly evident that the grass area is raised.
-(In the case Filipowicz v Diletto, a homeowner was found liable for allowing a three inch drop between the lawn and sidewalk to be concealed by overgrown grass.)
+- If you have a raised grass area, make sure the lawn is mowed so that it is apparently evident that the grass area is raised.
+(In the case Filipowicz v Diletto, a homeowner was found liable for allowing a three-inch drop between the lawn and sidewalk to be concealed by overgrown grass.)
 Placing signs reminding patrons to ‘step down’ off of the raised lawn may be useful.

-Keep sharp items, like tools, swords (hey, some people have them), knives or scissors, out of reach from children.
+- Keep sharp items, like tools, swords (hey, some people have them), knives or scissors, out of reach of children.
 Place them in such a way that they won’t stick out from a table and cut a person passing by the table.
 Place signage warning of sharp items.

 If you were injured at a garage sale, please feel free to call my office to discuss your injury claim.
 I am a Sacramento personal injury lawyer practicing for 30+ years and have the leading website, www.AutoAccident.com.
-This does not mean that my firm, the Law Offices of Edward A. Smith, only handles auto accidents.
-I have included on my site the areas of law I practice which includes dog bite claims and personal injury claims that occurred on someones property.
+This does not mean that my firm, the Edward A Smith Law Offices, only handles auto accidents.
+I have included on my site the areas of law I practice which includes dog bite claims and personal injury claims that occurred on someone’s property.